-Listening to residents and helping to build capacity in the community
+Giving residents a stronger voice and helping to build capacity in the community

 Grenfell Projects Fund

 The second round of the Grenfell Projects Fund (GPF2) launched in September 2021 following engagement with the local community.
 As a result of the feedback, a resident panel was established to help design and deliver the next round, including an initial review of the proposals.
 They have written about their experience so far on page 23.